-Under California law, an injured patient can pursue a medical malpractice claim in California against physicians or other health care providers in case their negligent act or omission caused injury or death to the patient.
+Under California law, an injured patient can pursue a medical malpractice claim in California against doctors, physicians, or other health care providers due to negligence.

 Elements of a Medical Malpractice Claim in California